Types of Editing

 For copyediting and proofreading, I follow the guidelines set out in the Chicago Manual of Style, 17th edition, and I use the Merriam-Webster Unabridged Dictionary.
 If you have a different style guide (such as AP, MLA, or GPO*), please let me know in advance so I can review it before starting work on your project.

 I look forward to working with you!
-To get started, please review my services and my rates, and contact Alice@Paper-freeEditing.com.
+To get started, please review my services and contact Alice@Paper-freeEditing.com.

 * A good copyeditor makes sure all acronyms are spelled out at some point in the text in case readers are not familiar with them.
 Here, AP is Associated Press, MLA is Modern Language Association, and GPO is Government Publishing Office, all of which offer editorial guidelines about topics such as the treatment of numbers and numerals, rules for capitalization, and use of italics and bold type.
 Now you know.